Making s-wave superconductors topological with magnetic field: Introduction

-Before proceeding, we clarify the meaning of the topologically-different states in the problem at hand.
-In the limit of vanishing superconductivity, Bogoliubov-de Gennes (BdG) Hamiltonian describing a superconductor falls apart into the two copies of IQHE Hamiltonians for electrons and holes.
-The IQHE Hamiltonian, in terms of the tenfold symmetry classification \cite{AltlandZirnbauer, Kitaev2009, RyuSchnyderFurusakiLudwig, EversMirlin}, belongs to class A and characterized by an integer topological number $\mathds{Z}$.
+Before proceeding, we clarify the meaning of the topologically different states in the problem at hand.
+In the limit of vanishing superconductivity, the Bogoliubov--de Gennes (BdG) Hamiltonian describing a superconductor breaks down into the two copies of IQHE Hamiltonians for electrons and holes.
+The IQHE Hamiltonian, in terms of the tenfold symmetry classification \cite{AltlandZirnbauer, Kitaev2009, RyuSchnyderFurusakiLudwig, EversMirlin, KoziyCrossover}, belongs to class A and is characterized by an integer topological number $\mathds{Z}$.
 Introduction of the superconducting pairing brings the Hamiltonian to class C with the doubled topological index.
-That allows the initial survival of the topological edge modes, which are composed now of the electron and hole edge states having the same group velocity and propagating in the same direction.
-Therefore, the number and the very presence of the edge modes as a function of the superconducting gap width is not a qualitative, but rather an quantitative question.
+That enables the initial survival of the topological edge modes, which are composed now of the electron and hole edge states having the same group velocity and propagating in the same direction.
+Therefore, the number and the very presence of the edge modes as a function of the superconducting gap width are not a qualitative question, but rather a quantitative one.
+Finally, we emphasize that the phases studied in the present work have an even Chern number and therefore do not support Majorana physics.
+Instead, they possess unfractionalized topological edge modes, which contribute to thermal transport and can be probed via tunneling measurements.